godotengine/godot-docs/classes/class_navigationagent2d.rst

 - void **set_avoidance_layers** **(** :ref:`int<class_int>` value **)**
 - :ref:`int<class_int>` **get_avoidance_layers** **(** **)**

 A bitfield determining the avoidance layers for this NavigationAgent.
-Other agent's with a matching bit on the :ref:`avoidance_mask<class_NavigationAgent2D_property_avoidance_mask>` will avoid this agent.
+Other agents with a matching bit on the :ref:`avoidance_mask<class_NavigationAgent2D_property_avoidance_mask>` will avoid this agent.

 .. rst-class:: classref-item-separator